ArjunKejriwal2002/Stock-Momentum-Predictor/README.md

 - 80/20 train test time-series split (with no lookahead bias)
 - Trained across all symbols jointly to improve generalization
 - Hyperparameter optimization to obtain best version of each model

+## Results:
+- Directional Accuracy = 67% (beats random chance of 50%)
+- Extent Accuracy = 34% (beats random chance of 20%)
+- Extent Discrepancy = 0.8 (beats random chance of 1.2)  -- this represents the average absolute diff in the predicted and actual quantile-based ranking of momentum-extent

+* Though the numbers above beat chance, we want higher accuracy to be able to build better-performing trade execution algorithms

+## Limitations:
+A number of reasons presented obstacles to building a highly predictive model:

+1) Not a very big training/testing sample (only last 200 days) and aggregated data (1-minute) -- fix should be to use larger sample (5+ years) and tick-level data (or second-level data)

+2) Not enough models/model combinations tested and compared -- fix should be to build a separate extensive script that automates testing combinations of different models (using forward selection or backward elimination)

+3) Not enough hyperparameter combinations tested and compared -- fix should be to optimize hyperparameters using a large set of possible values for each of the models in consideration before continuing with 2) above

+4) Models not tested with the actual algorithms
+-- fix should be to test the best model combinations from 2) in UAT environment and measure impact on algorithm performance

+* The stock momentum prediction model built internally for the company aimed to eliminate these limitations and achieved better accuracy and performance
+'''